RamyaSheshadri/vsd-internship/README.md

 Binary Encoding: 00000000000000010110000000000011
 Type: I-Type

+# Task 4:
-# Task 4:Use this RISC-V Core Verilog netlist and testbench for functional simulation experiment.
+#### Use this RISC-V Core Verilog netlist and testbench for functional simulation experiment.
 Upload waveform snapshots for the commands on your GitHub.
 Reference GitHub repo is here.
  ### i)Create a folder on the desktop in Oracle VirtualBox.
  ### ii)Change the directory to this path to clone the repository:
  cd path/of/folder